-CMMI Guidelines for REU Supplements
+CMMI guidelines for REU supplements

-- REU supplement proposals submitted to CMMI programs are accepted only between September 1 and March 31 each fiscal year, and should be submitted at least three months before the desired start of the proposed activity.
+- REU supplement proposals submitted to CMMI programs are accepted only between October 1 and May 1 each fiscal year and should be submitted at least three months before the desired start of the proposed activity.

 - Requests for REU supplements must be made on an annual basis, and expiring awards may not receive a no-cost extension only to enable the principal investigator to submit an REU supplement request.

 CMMI does not accept proposals for REU sites.

 The U.S. National Science Foundation propels the nation forward by advancing fundamental research in all fields of science and engineering.
 NSF supports research and people by providing facilities, instruments and funding to support their ingenuity and sustain the U.S. as a global leader in research and innovation.
 With a fiscal year 2023 budget of $9.5 billion, NSF funds reach all 50 states through grants to nearly 2,000 colleges, universities and institutions.
 Each year, NSF receives more than 40,000 competitive proposals and makes about 11,000 new awards.
 Those awards include support for cooperative research with industry, Arctic and Antarctic research and operations, and U.S. participation in international scientific efforts.